| AD – Post Contains Gifted Items |

 First stop, food and a beer…the best way to explore!
 Our flight into Amsterdam called for a 6am start so by the time we made it into the centre it was about 11am and we were pretty hungry so we went on a mission for the famous Dutch pancakes everyone had told me about.
 It turns out pancakes are pretty popular at 11am in Amsterdam so after trying two places with queues out the door (never fear, we got our pancakes…more on this later!) we ended up on Foursquare and found Kessens a great little spot for breakfast or brunch!

-I had their Welsh Rarebit and Joe the Salted Beef open sandwich with an obligatory Vedett (incidentally a lovely smooth blonde lager) and it was all delicious.
+I had their Welsh Rarebit with an obligatory Vedett (incidentally a lovely smooth blonde lager) and it was all delicious.
 It came to around 25euros and the staff were incredibly friendly.
 Very much recommended!

 HOW TO TRAVEL: Train & Metro Links

-I’ll hold my hands up and say that when Joe and I have gone on city breaks before we’ve usually had a personal driver or just hit the pavements with our trusty google maps, but this time we braved the public transport…in Dutch!
-The train from Schipol airport (and our hotel) cost around 9 euros return and you can buy tickets from the yellow machines near the airport exits.
+I’ll hold my hands up and say that when I’ve gone on city breaks before I’ve usually had a personal driver or just hit the pavements with trusty google maps, but this time I braved the public transport…in Dutch!
+The train from Schipol airport (and the hotel) cost around 9 euros return and you can buy tickets from the yellow machines near the airport exits.
 Super simple and it only takes about 15 minutes to get into the centre.

 All the travel sites recommend you buy a map of the city or an iamsterdam card which can work out pretty good value if you plan on taking in a lot of museums during your trip and moving around a lot.
 Because of our visit to Cirque Du Soleil on the Saturday afternoon we opted not to get a card as we didn’t have time to fit in a lot of what was included on the card but it’s definitely worth looking into.